vsoch/gridtest/docs/_docs/getting-started/metrics.md

 ```

 The recipe above is very simple - we are testing a single function, script.add, and
-we've defined one objective, a decorator called "timeit" to measure the total time.
+we've defined one metric, a decorator called "timeit" to measure the total time.
-Note that objectives belong on the level of the test, since it's likely we don't want
+Note that metrics belong on the level of the test, since it's likely we don't want
 to use any single decorator across all tests.

-### Attributes of a Decorator
+### Attributes of a Metric Decorator

 Decorators can only work together (meaning multiple applied to the same function,
 and collected for the same single run) given that: